 9. Remove the wheel blocks and lower the jack until it is free.
+Release the parking brake before driving the vehicle.
 Reassemble the lug wrench to the jack assembly and stow it in the spare tire area.
 Secure the assembly using the means provided.